Alternative Fuel Vehicles (AFVs)

 I-85 HOT Express Lanes

-In order to use the I-85 Express Lanes toll-free, AFVs must have three or more occupants.
-If fewer than three passengers are in the vehicle, the driver must pay the standard toll rate.
+In order to use the I-85 Express Lanes toll free, AFVs must have three or more occupants including the driver.
+If not, the standard toll rate applies.
 AFV users must be registered with Peach Pass and validated through Peach Pass Verify.

 Resources

 The FAST Act, enacted in 2015, was designed to guide national investment in surface transportation.
 It allowed states to temporarily exempt AFVs from certain HOV and HOT lane restrictions.
-However, this federal allowance will sunset on September 30, 2025, and must now be phased out per FHWA guidelines.
+However, this federal allowance has expired, and must now be phased out per FHWA guidelines.

 Learn More